vinceimbat/vinceimbat/content/living.md

 ---
 This is the second among the [[Five areas of my life work]].

 [[Living is the most important category of action]].
-The purpose of living is to apply clear [[thoughts/understanding]] to take the right and most compassionate action in every day life.
+The purpose of living is to apply clear [[understanding]] to take the right and most compassionate action in every day life.

 ***

 Although I don't consider myself a researcher and I like to communicate my thoughts through artistic personal narratives, it can be useful to see my work as a form of research.
-Specifically, it is a [[thoughts/use-inspired basic research]].
-This is because, I seek a fundamental [[thoughts/understanding]] of nature so that I could solve practical and immediate problems.
-Since [[thoughts/intentional living]], and [[thoughts/life is a project]], [[My immediate problems involve deciding what actions to take]].
+Specifically, it is a [[use-inspired basic research]].
+This is because, I seek a fundamental [[understanding]] of nature so that I could solve practical and immediate problems.
+Since [[intentional living]], and [[thoughts/life is a project]], [[My immediate problems involve deciding what actions to take]].

 Because my research is use-inspired basic research, I need to design testable prototypes using the knowledge and insights I learn and produce.
 In my work, these prototypes will be in the form of practices, methods, and systems, which I apply in my own life.
 The prototypes are personal so they can only be used by individuals (i.e., does not consider organizational or societal application).